Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

 *   **Objective:** Begin implementing new, high-value features now that the core data migration is complete.
 *   **Next Up:**
     *   **Fuel Log & Maintenance Tracker:** Build the user interface for logging fuel and tracking vehicle/caravan maintenance tasks.
 The backend APIs for this are already in place.
-    *   **AI-Powered Packing Assistant:** Create a Genkit flow to help users generate packing lists based on trip details.
+    *   ✅ **AI-Powered Packing Assistant:** The Genkit flow to help users generate packing lists based on trip details is now complete and integrated.

 ---